-After the recent election, the Conservative government announced a review of the changes to IR35.
-It had subsequently clarified that this review will not lead to a delay in, or any changes to, the IR35 legislation.
+The Conservative government announced a review of the changes to IR35.
+It had subsequently clarified this review will not lead to a delay in, or any changes to, the IR35 legislation.

 However, the Coronavirus outbreak has pushed back the enforcement of IR35 in the private sector to April 2021.
-There had already been lobbying for the implementation date to be extended.
-Most companies were underprepared for this change in legislation and the huge changes in how temps are categorised, checked and ultimately paid and billed, so this is hugely welcome news.
+There had already been lobbying for an extension of the implementation date.
+Most companies were not ready for this change in legislation.
+There were huge changes in how temps are categorised, checked and ultimately paid and billed.
+So this is hugely welcome news.

-The IR35 rules are unchanged however, so agencies still need to amend the way they operate and this will see a potential shift in the employment type of contractors.
-The extension allows anybody in private sector who will be affected by IR35 the time to implement systems which cater for the changes, train their staff and be well prepared for the new date it comes into effect.
+There’s no change in the IR35 rules.
+So agencies still need to amend the way they operate.
+And this will see a potential shift in the employment type of contractors.
+The extension allows anybody in the private sector the time to implement systems which cater for the changes.
+They can train their staff and prepare for the new date it comes into effect.

-As a result, contractors and recruiters should assume that they will be affected by IR35 and prepare for it based on the extended deadline of April 2021.
+As a result, contractors and recruiters should assume that IR35 will affect them and prepare for it based on the extended deadline of April 2021.